kamimrcht/webpage/index.md

 - Since 2021: **CNRS researcher (CRCN)** at CRIStAL (Université de Lille), working within the BONSAI team on sequence data structures and bioinformatics
 - 2018–2020: Postdoctoral researcher in BONSAI, working on indexing methods for large RNA-seq datasets (Transipedia project)
 - 2019: Visiting researcher at EMBL-EBI (Cambridge), collaborating on large-scale sequence indexing
-- 2018: PhD in Computer Science, University of Rennes (GenScale team), supervised by Pierre Peterlongo
+- 2018: **PhD in Computer Science**, University of Rennes (GenScale team), supervised by Pierre Peterlongo
 - 2013–2016: Engineer in bioinformatics and MSc in Ecology and Evolution (INSA Lyon, Université Lyon 1)

 ---